ljpengelen/markdown-to-pdf/examples/cv.md

 In a team of 10 to 20 software developers, Luc worked as a back-end developer on a portal that simplifies the boarding process for new merchants.

-Java, Java EE, WebLogic, Maven, and JUnit
+Java, Java EE, WebLogic, Maven, and JUnit.
 {: .technologies}

 #### Vogel's - October 2015